 Little did they know, however, that there was a nasty surprise lurking around the corner, in the shape of legendary filmmaker Francis Ford Coppola.

-“He saw Carl on television a few weeks before Carl’s death and realised that he was fatally ill,” says Druyan, still clearly upset.
+“He saw Carl on television a few weeks before Carl’s death and realized that he was fatally ill,” says Druyan, still clearly upset.
 “And he prepared a lawsuit against me, his widow, which was to be held by his lawyer until Carl’s death.
 And I was served with a subpoena, as I tried to get back into my house, coming back from the funeral with my five-year-old son in my arms.”

 Coppola was suing for a piece of Contact, arguing that he had made a contract with Sagan back in 1975 to develop a TV show about first contact with aliens.